 - Trim excess fats from meat.
 Not only will this make your grilling healthier, reduce flare-ups, but also reduce the release of harmful chemicals from the air.

 - Make informed decisions about your next grill.
 Unfortunately, many grills built today, particularly gas grill, are simply not built to last.
-Buying a higher quality, longer lasting grill will not only save you money in the long term but reduce the pollution from manufacturing, packaging, shipping and recycling (hopefully) of the grills you buy.
+Buying a higher quality, longer lasting grill will not only save you money in the long term but reduce the pollution from manufacturing, packaging, shipping, and recycling (hopefully) of the grills you buy.and recycling (hopefully) of the grills you buy.

-The Greenest Charcoal: Charcoal produces more pollution than gas or electric grills, but for many of us the better flavor and versatility charcoal make it a hard habit to give up (see Charcoal versus Gas).
+Charcoal produces more pollution than gas or electric grills, but for many of us, the better flavor and versatility charcoal make it a hard habit of giving up (see Charcoal versus Gas).
 To reduce the impact of burning charcoal, look for the purest solution.
 Think about this.
 A branch falls from a tree in your yard.
 You leave it to decay.
-According to the U.S. Department of Agriculture the carbon released by this decay is the same as if you burned the wood from the branch.
+According to the U.S. Department of Agriculture, the carbon released by this decay is the same as if you burned the wood from the branch.

 Granted, burning puts that carbon quickly into the atmosphere but the end result is the same.
 Now imagine that you ground that wood into sawdust, combined it with binders to make it stick together, and then fired it into charcoal.
 This process adds pollutants to the charcoal and increases the carbon output.
 If you were to then add lighter fluid you would dramatically increase the pollution created.
 By choosing natural, additive free charcoals, or natural lump charcoal you eliminate these additives and therefore make a cleaner fire.
 You also reduce the chemicals in the smoke that may taint the flavor of the food you cook (see charcoal).